pytransitions/transitions/README.md

 Before *0.8.0*, a `HierarchicalMachine` would not integrate the machine instance itself but the states and transitions by creating copies of them.
 However, since *0.8.0* `(Nested)State` instances are just **referenced** which means changes in one machine's collection of states and events will influence the other machine instance.
 Models and their state will not be shared though.
 Note that events and transitions are also copied by reference and will be shared by both instances if you do not use the `remap` keyword.
+This change was done to be more in line with `Machine` which also uses passed `State` instances by reference.

 ```python
 count_states = ['1', '2', '3', 'done']